Northern Portugal

 Do they want American dollars?
 No. Pay in euros.
 Do not expect businesses to want or accept U.S. dollars.

 What to pack / wear for spring: Layers, rain protection, and footwear that can handle wet streets, harbor areas, and rougher terrain.
-Pack for Atlantic spring conditions, not hot-beach Portugal.
+Dress for Atlantic spring weather, not fantasy-beach Portugal.

 How to be a better guest: